arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

-The basic options for specifying how to access the LDAP server are `--ldap.enabled`, `--ldap.tls`, `--ldap.port`, `--ldap.server`. `--ldap.server` and `--ldap.port` can be replace by `--ldap.url`.
+The basic options for specifying how to access the LDAP server are `--ldap.enabled`, `--ldap.tls`, `--ldap.port`, `--ldap.server`. `--ldap.server` and `--ldap.port` can be replaced by `--ldap.url`.
 The default for `--ldap.port` is *389*.

 ### Simple auth

-ArangoDB connects to the ldap server and authenticates with the username and password provided by the api authentication request.
-If ldap server verifies the the password then the user is authenticated.
+ArangoDB connects to the ldap server and authenticates with the username and password provided by the API authentication request.
+If the LDAP server successfully verifies the password then the user is authenticated.

-If `--ldap.prefix` and/or `--ldap.suffix` is provided then the simple
+If `--ldap.prefix` and/or `--ldap.suffix` is provided, then the simple
 mode is selected.

 In order to authorize the user for one or more databases there are two